jacobcantwell/amazon-lightsail-minecraft/README.md

-# Minecraft Server on Amazon LightSail
+# Create a Minecraft Server on Amazon LightSail

 This document will walk you through setting up a Minecraft Server on Amazon LightSail.
+It includes all of the steps for creating an Amazon Lightsail instance, connecting to the instance, installing a Minecraft server, then terminating and restoring the Amazon LightSail instance.

 ## Table of Contents